edgardeitor/Exponential-asymptotics/demos/README.md

 This folder contains the Python code to compute the amplitude equations at orders 5, 6, and 7, for a general n-component system centred at a Maxwell point, and finds the asymptotic expansion of this point up to order 7.
-The main Python code is called 'Beyond-all-order asymptotics.py', and it requires to be in the same folder with the file 'functions.py' and, to run the code to compute the amplitude equations for an example foo, you need a file foo.py within the folder foo.
+The main Python code is called 'Beyond-all-order asymptotics.py', and it requires being in the same folder as the file 'functions.py'.
+To run the code to compute the amplitude equations for an example foo, you need a file foo.py within the folder foo.
 This file is needed to define the system to be studied.

-To run the code, you need to have the following packages installed
+To run the code, you need to have Python 3.13.5, together with the following packages installed

 IPython 8.30.0